 Draft - the first part above is nice.
 The second part below is a draft and includes voting methods that are in development.

 The concept of a quota extends to multiple ballot counting methods:

 - Top-choice-counts Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV

-- Scoring methods (including Approval Voting and STAR voting): the facility location problem, Monroe voting, and a few methods the election method community has developed.
+- Scoring methods (including Approval Voting and STAR voting): the facility location problem, Sequential Monroe Score Voting, Allocated Score, and STAR Proportional Representation.